 Neck Pain Specialist Questions and Answers

 If you’ve been searching for a neck pain doctor then you’ve just found one with us here at Ortho OIC Orthopaedic Immediate Care.
 Since neck pain is a frequent complaint, it is important to know the signs and symptoms of when it is serious and when to seek medical attention.
-Please call us for more information or book an appointment online.
-We serve patients from Fairfax VA, Washington DC, Bethesda MD, Arlington VA, Falls Church VA, Alexandria VA and surrounding areas.
+Please call us for more information or schedule an appointment online.
+We are conveniently located at 1701 Clarendon Blvd Suite 120 Arlington, VA 22209.

 Many people will experience episodes of neck pain at least once in their life.
 When pain in your neck results after a work-related accident or due to a sports injury, the orthopedic specialists at Orthopedic Immediate Care can help.
 The Arlington, Virginia, facility is fully equipped with on-site diagnostics and experienced physicians who can quickly diagnose and treat neck pain due to muscle strains and other types of injury.
 For a comprehensive evaluation, call the office or book an appointment online today.
 You can also visit Orthopedic Immediate Care as a walk-in.